IB Math AI SL Syllabus

 Topic 3: Geometry & Trigonometry

-Volume and surface area of 3D solids: right pyramid, right cone, sphere, hemisphere, and combinations.
+- Volume and surface area: right pyramid, right cone, sphere, hemisphere, and combinations

 3.2 Trigonometry in Triangles